casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 In contrast, users in the public network can freely transfer funds to different accounts.

 :::note
 Casper private network doesn't support the minting process.
-Only the admin accounts can maintain funds that is achieved by configuring the below options,
+Only the admin accounts can maintain the funds.
+This is enabled by configuring the below options,
 ```typescript
 - core.compute_rewards = false
 - core.allow_auction_bids = false